 If it is true that religion was invented to control people, then what are they being controlled to do or not do?
 In Christianity, are they being controlled to be honest, faithful, to not steal, to be polite, loving, patient, kind, etc.?
 Seriously, to control them for what reason?
 Is it to keep people passive so they don't misbehave and riot, steal, or murder?
 Is it to get them to not think and just follow blindly what doesn't have scientific merit - as if something scientific is necessarily true?
 If anyone were to give an answer, all you have to do is ask how I know the answers correct?
 In fact, are there any answers?

 If a person believes in Christianity, what kind of control is he under?

-As a believer in Christianity I am taught to be honest, faithful, not murder, to not steal, to help the weak, to be kind, to patient, etc. I certainly don't manifest all these qualities perfectly but these are the things seek after.
+As a believer in Christianity I am taught to be honest, faithful, not murder, to not steal, to help the weak, to be kind, to be patient, etc. I certainly don't manifest all these qualities perfectly, but these are the things seek after.
 Is this a control hoisted upon me by some ancient religious guru who decided that in order to get his way with people he had to make them honest, faithful, kind, and patient?
 Does that even make any sense?

 Are only religious believers under control and not secularists?

 Religion is often singled out as the thing that is used to control people.
 Most often it is the secularists who raise this issue in order to denigrate Christianity as well as other religious systems.
 But they fail to consider that perhaps their own secularism could be a form of control when the secular society essentially is telling them what to believe about various things such as religion, abortion, homosexuality, evolution, taxes, etc. So the government and social structures like marriage, schools, etc., could be a means of controlling populations.
 If the secularists want to assert that religious systems have control over people, then they need to also assert that non-religious belief systems have control over people, too.
 They should be consistent.

 Is the fear of punishment a means of control?